Background of the occupation of the Baltic states: Road to Nazi–Soviet co-operation

 The Soviet Union remained conciliatory with Baltic states in 1937–1938.
 Moscow had welcomed the Baltic Entente earlier and Soviet marshal Alexander Yegorov visited all three Baltic capitals in 1937.
-However, during the same period the Soviet Union built defences on the borders of Finland, Estonia and Latvia, and committed airspace infringements.
+However, during the same period, the Soviet Union built defences on the borders of Finland, Estonia, and Latvia, and committed airspace infringements.
 In early 1939, the Germans and Soviets started secret meetings toward an agreement.
 The British had abandoned the idea of naval intervention in the Baltic with the Anglo-German Naval Agreement in 1935.
 However, British politicians made visits to the area, and exported armaments.
 In 1939, the British and French tried to arrange a "guarantee" of the Baltic states to the Soviet Union.
 The Baltic states would have preferred to remain neutral, but the only security systems on offer were German or Soviet.
 In June 1939, Estonia and Latvia yielded to German pressure and signed non-aggression pacts.

-In late June, the German general Franz Halder visited Estonia and Finland, and later Admiral Wilhelm Canaris visited Estonia.
+In late June, the German general Franz Halder visited Estonia and Finland, and later, Admiral Wilhelm Canaris visited Estonia.
 The visits were merely political demonstration, but the Soviets saw them as unfriendly.
 Germany and the West raced for Soviet favours.
 The French were prepared to hand over the Baltic states to the Soviets in order to purchase an agreement but the British refused.
 The French and British went on to hold military conversations in Moscow in August 1939.
 The Soviets demanded that the Western powers occupy bases in Finland and the Baltic states and then hand them over to the Red Army.
-Soon afterward, German foreign minister Joachim von Ribbentrop traveled to Moscow to negotiate the final stage of a new pact, later known as Molotov–Ribbentrop Pact.
-In its secret protocol, the Germans and Soviets divided Finland, Estonia, Latvia, Lithuania, Poland and Bessarabia between their spheres of influence.
+Soon afterward, German foreign minister Joachim von Ribbentrop traveled to Moscow to negotiate the final stage of a new pact, later known as the Molotov–Ribbentrop Pact.
+In its secret protocol, the Germans and Soviets divided Finland, Estonia, Latvia, Lithuania, Poland, and Bessarabia between their spheres of influence.
 After the German invasion of Poland on 1 September, a second secret protocol of 28 September consigned Lithuania to the Soviet sphere of interest.